sarrisv/Neo4j-Notes/Notes.md

 * Conditionals (`WHERE`, etc.) can use the boolean operators `AND`, `OR`, `XOR`, and `NOT`
 * Can use commas to seperate multiple of a command
     * Ex: ` MATCH (a:Person)-[:ACTED_IN]->(m:Movie), (m)<-[:DIRECTED]-(d:Person) `
+* Cypher automatically groups return data based on the node type with the least # of nodes

 ## Cypher Conventions
 * Node labels are CamelCase